code-with-amitk/Code-examples/System-Design/Scalable/Botnet/README.md

 - Centralized or decentralized control entity.
 One or more communication protocols are used by the botmaster(s) to command slave computers and coordinate their actions.

 <img src=Botnet_Architecture.JPG width=400 />

+<a name=draw></a>
+#### Drawbacks of this Arch
+Centralized C&C is point of failure
+- Solution-1: Decentralized C&C
+  - Unstructured P2P Overlay.
+Random toplogies with different degrees of distribution.
+  - Structured P2P Overlay.
+  - Superpeer Overlays.
+All peers are not equal, some are selected as [superpeers](/System-Design/Scalable/Skype).
+- Solution-2: Random model C&C
+  - Bots does not contact bot-master or other bots.
+Instead, it waits for connection from botmaster.
+  - This is Easy to implement, no communication protocol between bots and botmaster making it harder to detect.

 <a name=pre></a>
 ## Preventing Botnet attacks